keycloak/keycloak-community/design/token-exchange-spi.md

 	* should supply the data needed to perform exchange (parsed request parameters);
 	* should provide access to `KeycloakSession`;
 	* may also contain auxiliary helper objects like `TokenManager`.

+### Token Refresh
+As per the specification, token exchange may optionally return a refresh token alongside access token:

+> A refresh token will typically not be issued when the exchange is of one temporary credential (the subject_token) for a different temporary credential (the issued token) for use in some other context.
+A refresh token can be issued in cases where the client of the token exchange needs the ability to access a resource even when the original credential is no longer valid (e.g., user-not-present or offline scenarios where there is no longer any user entertaining an active session with the client).

+In this case, token refresh should become the responsibility of the component that issued it (here, that would be token exchange provider).
+Hence, `TokenEndpoint::refreshTokenGrant()` will need to dispatch the request to the exchange provider that issued the original token.

 ### Configuration